 Patricia L. Mabry, Ph.D.

-Dr. Mabry joined the Indiana University Network Science Institute (IUNI) as its first Executive Director in October 2015.
-She manages the IUNI staff (12), oversees policy development for the organization, and fosters development of IUNI educational offerings and pursuit of collaborative grant applications by the Institute’s 150 faculty affiliates.
+Dr. Mabry joined the Indiana University Network Science Institute (IUNI) in October 2015, and fosters development of IUNI educational offerings and pursuit of collaborative grant applications by the Institute’s 150 faculty affiliates.
 Dr. Mabry also holds a faculty appointment as a Senior Research Scientist in the IU-Bloomington School of Public Health.
 In this role, she collaborates on research projects and manuscripts related to topics in systems science and health.

 Prior to joining IU, Dr. Mabry was a Senior Advisor for Disease Prevention in the Office of Disease Prevention (ODP) at the National Institutes of Health (NIH) where she led two of the Office’s six strategic priorities: 1) development of a portfolio analysis tool based on machine learning to deeply characterize NIH investments in prevention research, and 2) promote the use and development of the best methods for prevention research.
 Also at NIH, Dr. Mabry was a Senior Advisor in the Office of Behavioral and Social Sciences Research (OBSSR) for over eight years, including one year as Acting Deputy Director.
 There, Dr. Mabry facilitated the adoption of systems science methods by behavioral and social scientists.
 She led funding announcements in transdisciplinary research, methodology and measurement, and systems science and produced the annual Institute on Systems Science and Health (ISSH).
 She also co-led Envision, a network of computational modeling teams focused on policy interventions to combat obesity.
 Before joining the federal government Dr. Mabry held positions in academia and private industry.